megazordcarioca/decrypt-tokens/applepay/README.md

 Key Management:

-Private keys must be stored securely (HSM recommended)
+Private keys must be stored securely (HSM recommended or using Amazon's KMS, something like that)

 Rotate keys periodically as per Apple's guidelines